-The main difference between a cryptocurrency IRA and a conventional IRA is that rather than investing in stocks or bonds, you are investing in cryptocurrencies.
-What makes cryptocurrencies such a great investment asset?
+The main difference between a cryptocurrency IRA and a conventional IRA is that rather than investing in stocks or bonds, your IRA funds are invested in cryptocurrencies, the most popular being Bitcoin.
+But what makes cryptocurrencies such a great investment?

 If you’re interested in learning more about how to invest in cryptocurrencies, contact Coin IRA to find out everything you need to know.
-Our experts can guide you through every stop of the cryptocurrency IRA process.
+Our experts will guide you through each step of the Cryptocurrency IRA process.

-Like any other IRA, cryptocurrency IRAs are subject to various government rules and regulations.
-Some of these include:
+Like any other IRA, Cryptocurrency IRAs are subject to certain IRS rules and regulations.

 Minimum Age for Distributions